-The Mini Me Pellet Stove is designed for use with a 4" Flue System either in single wall With a Minimum 24ga.
-Stainless Steel pipe, up until 18" from the ceiling, before transitioning to Class A 4" Pipe for 2" Clearance to combustibles around the pipe only, not the stove at any time.

-(The black or non-painted single wall connector pipe should be at least 24ga. steel and a minimum of 12 inches (12.0") from a combustible wall and eighteen inches (18.0") from ceiling before transitioning to the Class A pipe to go through the wall or ceiling.
+The Mini Me Pellet Stove is designed for use with a 4" Flue System.
+DO NOT USE BIGGER PIPE.
+Use a Minimum 24ga.
+Stainless Steel pipe, up until Minimum 18" from the ceiling, before transitioning to Class A 4" Pipe for 2" Clearance to combustibles around the pipe only, not the stove at any time.
+(The black or non-painted single wall connector pipe should be at least 24ga.
+Stainless Steel and a minimum of 12 inches (12.0") from a combustible wall and eighteen inches (18.0") from ceiling before transitioning to the Class A pipe to go through the wall or ceiling.
+MINIMUM OF 7 FT OF PIPE WITH AT LEAST 1⁄2 BEING INSULATED PIPE IS REQUIRED TO BURN.